vsch/flexmark-java/flexmark-util/src/main/java/com/vladsch/flexmark/util/sequence/edit/tree/SegmentedSequenceTree.md

 length of their portion of it, eliminating the overhead of searching extra segments and copying of data.
 Effectively no penalty to subsequences for re-use of parent search structure.

+Construction of segments from parent binary tree by subsequences is another feature which speeds up overall tree based segmented sequence use.

-The total storage overhead then becomes `(4 bytes * 2 + per segment overhead) * number of segments`.
+The total storage overhead for segmented sequences is `(4 bytes * 2 + per segment overhead) * number of segments`.
 4 bytes per integer, one being the aggregated length and the other an offset of the segment in the serialized segment byte array.

 Out of base characters have additional overhead for character storage and all have access penalty for de-serializing the segment data.
+This is relatively painless because each segment contains little data needed for class construction.
+Character data is not de-serialized and character access is done directly from serialized byte data as characters are accessed.

-However, deserialization is only performed once the segment is positively identified.
+Deserialization is only performed once the segment is positively identified as one to be used.
 Even when trying to determine if previous or next segment contains an index, **binary tree search data is used** not the serialized segment data.

 ### Segments for Segmented Sequences